Death of woman in Portland ruled homicide - NewsBreak

 New Hampshire man charged with murder

 JACKSON, NEW HAMPSHIRE (WGME) - A New Hampshire man is behind bars after police charged him with murder.
-On Wednesday, police say they found 23-year-old Esmae Doucette shot and killed at the Dana Place Apartments in Jackson, New Hampshire.
+On Wednesday, police say they found 23-year-old Esmae Doucette shot at the Dana Place Apartments in Jackson, New Hampshire.
 21-year-old Brandon Mitchell was arrested and charged with second degree murder.
+He is...

 'I finally found my voice' | Scarborough woman sues Portland's Catholic diocese